sugarcrm-developers/school/README.md

 ## How to fix your Sugar instance without starting completely over

-As you work through the tutorials, you may do something like accidentally write broken code that seems to break your Sugar instance.
+As you customize this instance, you may do something like accidentally write broken code that seems to break your Sugar instance.
 Try running **Quick Repair and Rebuild**:
 1. Log in as an administrator.
 1. Click your profile picture in the upper-right corner and select **Administration**.
 1. In the **System** section, click **Repair**.